-Some new homebuyers make the mistake of rushing out to buy new things for their home soon after the seller says "yes" and the loan is approved.
-There are still a few major hurdles to jump before the house is realy yours.
-Here are some actions to stay clear of before closing to assure the transaction goes smoothly.
+Many new homebuyers make the mistake of rushing out to buy things to fill their home soon after the seller accepts their offer and the lender approves their loan.
+Until your loan closes, there are still some hurdles to jump.
+Here are some actions to avoid before closing to be sure your transaction goes smoothly.

-Don't switch banks or move cash around in your accounts.
-Your lending institution will ask for recent bank statements of accounts in your name: checking, savings, money market, and other liquid assets.
-To detect potential fraud, most loans require a thorough paper trail to document the source of all cash.
-Changing banks or transferring finances to another account - no matter the reason - might hinder the documentation of your accounts.
+Don't move finances around or change banks.
+As your lending institution considers your mortgage package, you will likely be asked to provide bank statements for the last few months on your saving and checking accounts, money market funds and other liquid finances.
+To detect potential fraud, most loans need a detailed paper trail to determine the source of all cash.
+Changing banks or moving funds to another account - no matter the purpose - might make it difficult for the lender to verify your funds.

-First Community Bank of Central Al. can answer questions about these "Don'ts" and many others.
+At First Community Bank of Central Al., we answer questions about this process every day.
 Give us a call at (334) 285-8850.